scottwater/eleventy_post/README.md

 The following environment variables are available:

-* API\_KEY - This is how you authenticate with  Eleventy Rest.
+* API\_KEY - This is how you authenticate with  Eleventy Post.
 Using the Heroku button one will be generated for you.
 * GITHUB\_TOKEN - This is the API token used to authenticate with Github.
 You can create one on Github with Settings > Developer Settings
 * GITHUB\_REPO - What repo do you want to post to.
 * GITHUB\_USER - The Github user account (could also be an organization)